LtSnakePlissken/Q/docs/how-to-setup-validator.md

 ## Configure Setup

-Edit .env file in validator directory.
-Put your address without leading 0x from the step 3, into ADDRESS, your public IP address (please make sure your machine is reachable at the corresponding IP) into IP (this is required for discoverability by other network participants) and optionally choose a port for p2p protocol (or just leave default value).
-The resulting .env file should look like this:
+Edit `.env` file in `/validator` directory.
+Put your address without leading 0x from the step 3, into `ADDRESS`, your public IP address (please make sure your machine is reachable at the corresponding IP) into `IP` (this is required for discoverability by other network participants) and optionally choose a port for p2p protocol (or just leave default value).
+The resulting `.env` file should look like this:

     ADDRESS=b3FF24F818b0ff6Cc50de951bcB8f86b52287DAc
     IP=193.19.228.94